Infrared signature of active massive black holes in nearby dwarf galaxies: Distance distribution

-\section{Distance Distribution}
+\section{Distance distribution}

-One of the main goals of this study was to identify the closest dwarf galaxy hosting an AGN.
-Hundreds of active massive black holes have already been detected at the centers of low-mass galaxies \citep[e.~g.,][]{marleau13, moran14, reines13}.
+One of the main goals of this study is to identify the closest dwarf galaxy hosting an AGN.
+Hundreds of active massive black hole candidates have already been detected at the centres of low-mass galaxies \citep[e.g.][]{marleau13, moran14, reines13}.
 The major limitation of these works, however, is that they do not provide an unambiguous confirmation of the existence of these IMBHs as they rely solely on detecting the radiative signatures of AGN.
-Moreover, the dwarf galaxies in these existing samples are too far away to carry out dynamical studies \citep[e.~g., the][sample has a redshift range of $z = 0.001 - 0.055$]{reines13}.
-Hence, it follows that in order to firmly establish that massive black holes do indeed exist at the centers of dwarf galaxies, it is absolutely necessary to extend our search to the very nearby Universe, i.~e.\ to the galaxies for which we can resolve the sphere of influence of the CMBH and obtain dynamical mass estimates.
+Moreover, the dwarf galaxies in these existing samples are too far away to carry out dynamical studies \citep[e.g.\ the][sample has a redshift range of $z = 0.001 - 0.055$]{reines13}.
+It follows that in order to firmly establish that massive black holes do indeed exist at the centres of dwarf galaxies, it is absolutely necessary to extend our search to the very nearby Universe, i.e.\ to the galaxies for which we can resolve the sphere of influence of the CMBH and obtain dynamical mass estimates.

-In Figure~\ref{fig:hist_dist} we show the distance distribution of our sample of 310 AGN candidates with known redshift/distance.
-The sample of 41 galaxies selected via the IR diagnostic, shown in red, {\em contains the nearest AGN candidates known today}.
-Below 11 Mpc, we find eleven AGN candidates, including NGC~4395 (4.5 Mpc) which has been until now the closest one identified in a dwarf galaxy.
+In Figure~\ref{fig:hist_dist} we show the distance distribution of the 300 out of the 303 galaxies with known redshift/distance.
+The first three candidates listed in Table~\ref{tbl:tbl-1} have no known redshift/distance.
+The sample of 40 galaxies selected via the IR diagnostic, shown in red, {\em contains the nearest AGN candidates known today}.
+Below 11 Mpc, we find 11 AGN candidates, including NGC~4395 (4.5 Mpc) which has been until now the closest one identified in a dwarf galaxy.
 Our method detected AGN in five galaxies that are closer than NGC~4395: HIPASS~J1247-77 (3.2~Mpc), UGC~04459 (3.2~Mpc), NGC~5253 (3.6~Mpc), IC~2574 (3.8~Mpc) and CIRCINUS (4.2~Mpc).
-One of these, NGC~5253, is a dwarf galaxy with stellar mass of $\sim 7.3 \times 10^{5}$ M$_{\odot}$ (see Table~\ref{tbl:tbl-1}), while three others have BH mass estimates indicative of a dwarf galaxy (see Section~\ref{sec:bhmass}).
+Of these, four can be classified as dwarf galaxies based on their stellar mass and/or absolute magnitude: HIPASS~J1247-77 \citep{ryan-weber02} has a magnitude $M_B$ = -12.91 \citep{karachentsev04}, UGC~04459 has a stellar mass of $\sim 9.7 \times 10^{6}$ M$_{\odot}$ and a magnitude $M_B$ = -13.43 \citep{zhang12}, NGC~5253 \citep{turner15} has a stellar mass of $\sim 1.5 \times 10^{8}$ M$_{\odot}$ \citep{martin98} and IC~2574 has stellar mass of $\sim 6.3 \times 10^{7}$ M$_{\odot}$ \citep{lee11} and a magnitude $M_B$ = -16.8 \citep{walter99}.
+The fifth galaxy, CIRCINUS, has a stellar mass of $\sim 9.5 \times 10^{10}$ M$_{\odot}$ and is therefore not considered a dwarf galaxy \citep{for12}.
 In the context of being able to follow-up and confirm the presence of a IMBH in a dwarf galaxy with dynamical measurement, this implies that nearby dwarf galaxies should be targeted for dynamical observations.